No need to travel! We can bring our services directly to you!

 Uninsured motorist coverage is a type of insurance coverage that protects you in the event that you're injured in an accident caused by a driver who doesn't have insurance.

 While not mandatory, having UM coverage is highly recommended in California.
 Since the state has a large number of uninsured drivers, having this protection can spare you considerable financial hardship.
+Under California Insurance Code §11580.2, all insurers must offer UM and UIM coverage with every liability policy sold in the state, though policyholders can decline it in writing.

 UM coverage is designed to compensate the policyholder for the following: